 You're experienced, knowledgeable, and passionate about your topic.
-Just as important, you're committed to giving listeners something that will help change their lives.
+Equally important, you're committed to giving listeners something that will help change their lives.

 7 Steps to Building a Great Presentation Every Time

-To start, you need to know how to craft presentations that consistently deliver excellence.
+To start, learn how to craft presentations that consistently deliver excellence.
 Plenty of books and articles discuss developing dynamic presentation skills.
 And those skills are important.
 But if you want your message to resonate and move audiences to action, you need to understand what goes into building a successful talk.

-This means you need to combine a strategy for impactful speeches to partner with successful execution.
+This means combining a strategy to achieve impact with successful execution.

 Below are what I consider the 7 key components of creating effective presentations.
-Follow this road map, and you'll be well on your way to building a following as a speaker who knows how to spin straw into gold when you take center stage.
+Follow this road map, and you may become a speaker who spins straw into gold when you take the stage.

-Establish solid eye contact (don't keep looking down at those notes!), and know exactly what you're going to say so you get off to a strong start.
-Your talk is like a rocket launch—and this is the moment when you fire up the engines.
+Establish solid eye contact (don't keep looking down at those notes!).
+And know exactly what you're going to say so you get off to a strong start.
+Your conversation with listeners starts here.

 Step 2: The Grabber.
-You need to compel your audience's attention at the start of your actual speech.
-That means avoiding what I call the "Today, I'm Going to Talk About . . . ." syndrome.
-What could be more dampening to everyone's excitement?
+You must compel the audience's attention at the start of your actual speech.
+That means avoiding what I call the "Today, I'm Going to Talk About . . . ." approach.
+What could be more of a downer to an audience's excitement?
 Instead, blast off with something original, intriguing, and creative.
-Here are 12 foolproof ways to open a speech by using an effective grabber.
-Use one of these, or come up with another way to begin that you think will hook this audience.
-Do this well and your listeners will be engaged for everything that follows.
+Here are 12 foolproof ways to open a speech.
+Try one of these "grabbers," or come up with your own unique hook.
+Do this well and listeners will be engaged for everything that follows.

-Step 3: Preview of Your Speech.
-Once you've grabbed your audience's attention, clue them in on what specific aspects of this topic you're going to address.
-Ever listen to a speaker and still be wondering 5 minutes into the talk what the topic is?
-Audiences will be much more receptive if they know where you're going with your subject.
+Step 3: Preview Your Speech.
+Once you've grabbed everyone's attention, clue them in on the specific aspects of the topic you're going to discuss.
+Ever listen to a speaker and still be wondering, five minutes into the talk, what the topic is?
+Audiences will be much more receptive if they know where you're going together.
 Following the great Dale Carnegie's advice: Tell 'em what you're going to say, say it, then tell 'em what you said.
-Here's an acronym that might help: B-L-U-F, or Bottom Line Up Front.
+Here's my own acronym that might help: B-L-U-F, or Bottom Line Up Front.

 Step 4.
-Your Main Points, with Evidence.
+Main Points with Evidence.
 Develop your points logically backing up each one with evidence.
 Otherwise, it's all just your opinion.
-Why should your listeners believe you over the next person?
-Evidence can take many forms: expert opinion, personal anecdote, statistic, story, client testimonial, report, experimental data, photographic evidence—the list is as long as what's credible and supportive for your talk.
+Why should listeners believe you over the next person?
+Evidence can take many forms: expert opinion, personal anecdote, statistic, story, client testimonial, report, experimental data, photographic evidence—the list is as long as what is credible and supportive for your talk.
 And don't forget transitions.
 You may know how your main points fit together, but your audience doesn't.
-More on transitions in Step 6, below.
+I have more to say on transitions in Step 6, below.

 Step 5: Vivid and Visual Language.
-If there's an orphan in the family of effective speaking, it's the skill of using linguistics effectively.
+If there's an orphan in the public speaking family, it's linguistics.
 Words can either denote (refer to explicitly) or connote (suggest an association).
 Of the two, connotations are much more evocative because they can be emotionally powerful.
 For instance, my New World Dictionary tells me that "female parent" is explicit and serviceable enough; but mother connotes love, caring, tenderness, and a world of positive associations.
-Use language that's vivid enough to bring that emotional component front and center.
-Metaphors and comparative language are unusually good at doing this.
-And in terms of delivering that language, discover the Churchill method of how to be an exciting speaker.
+Use language that's vivid enough to bring emotional components front and center.
+Metaphors and comparative language are wonderful at doing this.
+And in terms of delivering that language, discover the Churchill Method of how to be an exciting speaker.

 Step 6: Transitions.
-It's surprising how many speakers ignore the transitions that are needed to help audiences connect the main points of a speech.
-How many times have you heard these phrases: "The next slide shows . . ."; "My next point is . . ."; "Okay, now . . ."; and the infamous, "Moving right along . . ."
+It's surprising how many speakers ignore transitions.
+They are always necessary to help audiences connect the main segments of a speech.
+How many times have you heard speakers say: "The next slide shows . . ."; "My next point is . . ."; and the infamous, "Moving right along . . ."
 The translation of each of these desperate pronouncements is: "I don't know how to get from what I was just talking about to the next main point, so I'll just baldly announce what's coming next."
-For your presentation to be a logical and organic whole, you must create effective transitions.
-Try an internal summary (what you were just talking about) followed by an internal preview (what's coming next).
-Transitions give your talk a logical shape.
+For your talks to be logical and whole, you must create effective transitions.
+For instance, an internal summary (which reminds people what you were just talking about) can be followed by an internal preview (concerning what's coming next).
+Transitions give your speeches a logical shape.

 This article was originally published in 2013.
-It is updated from time to time.
+It is updated here.

 You should follow me on Twitter here.